Divorce in Florida: How Long Does It Take To Finalize It

 Florida: An Overview About Divorce Laws

-If you have asked “how long does a divorce take in Florida?”
+If you have asked, “how long does a divorce take in Florida?”
 You will appreciate information about various laws surrounding the Dissolution of Marriage in the state.
 Any petition is going to need to be filed with the circuit court.
 This will be done in the county in which the Petitioner is residing.
 The Respondent will need to be notified of the petition.
 The Respondent will need to file an answer once they receive the notice.
 The Respondent is given 20 days to provide their answer.
 If they agree with the terms in the Petition and all needed paperwork is in place, there will be a final hearing.
-The divorce process can be a very simple and quick.
+The divorce process can be very simple and quick.
 If minor children are involved, it will be a longer process.
 Keep in mind, financial matters will need to be settled if the couple has disagreements.
 This will need to be done in the court of law during the set court appearance.
-All legal papers must be in order so the judge can grant the final judgement at the hearing.
+All legal papers must be in order so the judge can grant the final judgment at the hearing.
 Both parties will need to provide legal information.
 There are many financial factors and issues to contend with in the Florida court of law.
 Alimony may need to be granted to either of the two parties.

 Florida has Four Categories of Alimony:

 1. bridge-the-gap; this is intended to help a spouse make the transaction from being married to living life on a single income.
 It will be beneficial in helping with short-term needs during the divorce process